*This class has been approved for 6 hours of continuing education RACE credits by the American Association of Veterinary State Boards*

 - Final reminders: Important principles about guilt that when followed allow healing to occur

-- How to support others who are struggling with guilt
+- How to effectively support clients and others who are struggling with guilt

 - Further Resources About Guilt

 There’s not a lot written on healing guilt, and I thought this class filled in that gap.
 You should write a book, Teresa!
 I learned that it is very important to assess the soundness of the expectations underlying guilt.
 Teresa explained everything thoroughly and was very good at answering questions.
 I could also feel her openness and love when she opened the floor to people’s comments and experiences.

 ~ Joan Saliskas, Chicago, IL